eddie1976/android-traffic-control/README.md

 4. Install Traffic Control script and run it in cron job.

-	4.1 Copy passwd to /system/etc (for cron)
+	4.1 Copy passwd to /system/etc (for crond)

 		root:x:0:0:root:/data:/system/bin/sh